Urangan Point State School, Block D: History

 Tenders for the Urangan Point school were called in April 1916, with the contract being let in May to Maryborough contractor Christy Hansen, with a price of £183/5-, and a contract time of 3 months.
 The building was completed some months before opening to students on 9 October 1916.
 In the following year, local contractor James Ridgers was employed to fence the school grounds.

 By mid-1918, the canvas blinds, which had no springs but used a weight, controlled by a rope, as counterpoise, were already causing problems.
 In 1924 these were replaced with the present sliding sash windows; the large canvas door at the front was replaced by vertically jointed timber to match the original walling; and the present entrance, at the side of the building, was filled in and a wooden door installed.

-In June 1928, the school committee requested a shelter shed or verandah be erected, as on wet days children hadto stand in the rain until the arrival of the teacher.
+In June 1928, the school committee requested a shelter shed or verandah be erected, as on wet days children had to stand in the rain until the arrival of the teacher.
 An awning or lean to was subsequently supplied, the work completed on 13 October 1928, at a cost of £20.

 By mid-1931 the school building, which had been designed to accommodate 30 pupils, was seriously overcrowded, with an average attendance of over 40, and close to 50 pupils enrolled.
 Additional accommodation was considered urgent, and a new building, 21 by 18 ft with 8 ft verandahs front and back, to accommodate 40 pupils, was commissioned.
 The contract was let in late 1931 to Messrs McKewen and Eckstein with a price of £312, and the new building was ready for occupation by mid-February 1932.
-Students in grades 1-3 remained in the early building, and the older students moved into the new building.
+Students in grades 1–3 remained in the early building, and the older students moved into the new building.
 This second school building was demolished in 1977.

 By the early 1960s, Urangan Point State School comprised three classroom blocks, and the first school building had become the school library.
 In 1977 it was relocated to another site within the school grounds.
 The building has been re-roofed, and the ridge original ventilator has been removed.
 It now functions as a music room.